-An only child who grew up in a remote, woodsy part of the Oregon Coast ("in the middle of the forest” as she she puts it) she spent her days imagining, writing and singing into her Playskool cassette player (which was later upgraded to a karaoke machine).
-Her dad was diagnosed with progressive Multiple Sclerosis when she was 3 so she and her mom took on the labor-intensive tasks that come with living in the middle of nowhere – like hiking up to the water tank and fix a pipe that had been smashed open by an elk.
+Noe is an only child who grew up in a remote, woodsy part of the Oregon Coast.
+She spent her days writing and singing into her Playskool cassette player that was eventually upgraded to a karaoke machine.
+Her dad was diagnosed with Multiple Sclerosis when she was very young, so she and her mom took on the labor-intensive tasks that come with living in the middle of nowhere – like hiking up to the water tank to fix a pipe that had been smashed open by an elk.
 The experience left a mark: “When people ask me to go camping or on a hike I'm like thanks, but I've already done my time in nature," she says.
 But it also shaped her in other ways, cultivating in her from an early age, independence, authenticity, IMAGINATION and a work ethic to be reckoned with.

 Her live show features multiple costume-changes, dancers, intricate musical transitions, and a live band.
 Noe doesn’t just want to put on show—she wants fans to have an experience.
 “Fashion is a part of that experience.
 The visual story is just as important as the sonic one," she says.

 Her adoration of personal style started early.
 She joined a 4-H sewing club at the age of nine and stuck with it through her senior year of high school.
 During that time she went on to win County and State Champion awards for her self-made garments.